bomzheg/KarmaBot/README.md

 * !me - show your karma for this chat (in group or supergroup) or show your karma for all yours chats (in private)
 * !report, /report, !admin, /admin, @admin - report spam, insult or another inappropriate content to the group administrators
-* !idchat - get id of chat, your id, and id of replayed user

 Moderator commands list:
 * !ro !mute [DURATION] [@mention] - restrict replied or mentioned user for DURATION.